-The NRC uses an estimation methodology to calculate the accounts payable balance, which represents costs for billed and unbilled goods and services received prior to year end that are unpaid.
-The NRC had previously used an estimation methodology to calculate the accounts payable balance based on a review of the sample obligations from the total open obligations balances.
-For FY 2015, the NRC calculates the accounts payable amount using an average based on the historical trend of validated accruals.
+The NRC uses an estimation methodology to calculate the accounts payable balance, which represents costs for billed and unbilled goods and services received prior to year-end that are unpaid.
+The NRC calculates the accounts payable amount using an average based on the historical trend of validated accruals.
 The estimation methodology is validated quarterly.